Koboo/serialization/README.md

 ![Binflux-Serialization](binflux-serialization.png)

-Binflux-Serialization implements different Java serialization libraries into a pool to serialize or deserialize objects in byte arrays easily & quickly.
+Serialization implements different Java serialization libraries into a pool to serialize or deserialize objects in byte arrays easily & quickly.

 ## Overview